 - Multiple demand-generation strategies to reach men, women, and adolescents with age-specific messages.
 These strategies included health events, facilitated group discussions, individual counseling sessions, and family planning and antenatal care messages for mothers who visit a health facility for their child’s immunization.

 - A package of technical assistance for the training continuum, which aimed to improve the quantity and quality of FP/MNCHN service providers.
 The package includes competency assessments, training in relevant FP/MNCHN courses, supervision and mentoring following the training, and “training of trainers” to institutionalize capacity-building initiatives.

 - Interventions to improve data quality, logistics management, and identification and referral of clients with unmet needs, including tracking how clients use services.

 - “Training of trainers” courses and technical assistance to Department of Health Regional Offices.

 Concrete Results and Sustainable Impact for Health

-Technical assistance we provide through LuzonHealth has resulted in significant improvements in service utilization in project sites.
+Technical assistance we provided through LuzonHealth resulted in significant improvements in service utilization in project sites.
 For example, between 2013 and 2015, we saw an increase—from 53 percent to 63 percent—in the proportion of births attended by skilled birth attendants, and the proportion of facility-based deliveries increased from 48 percent to 62 percent.
-Also, between 2014 and 2015 the number of people who use family planning services in project sites increased by 2.5 percent.
+Also, between 2014 and 2015, the number of people who use family planning services in project sites increased by 2.5 percent.

-During its final year of implementation, LuzonHealth will focus on sustaining achieved gains to increase the availability and accessibility of FP/MNCHN services.
-Our experts will work to further strengthen family planning services in public hospitals, modify and enhance existing demand-generation strategies to ensure priority groups use needed services, and continue to work with the private sector to enlist their participation in existing FP/MNCHN service delivery networks.
+In its final year, LuzonHealth focused on sustaining achieved gains to increase the availability and accessibility of FP/MNCHN services.
+Our experts worked to further strengthen family planning services in public hospitals, modify and enhance existing demand-generation strategies to ensure priority groups use needed services, and partner with the private sector to enlist their participation in existing FP/MNCHN service delivery networks.